annaostrowska03/weather_qa_nl2sql/README.md

 This project was developed as a take-home task for a AI/ML internship at Evertz.
 It uses LangChain, FastAPI, and several LLM backends to translate natural language questions into SQL queries for weather data — and vice versa, converting SQL results back into human-readable answers.

+## Project Type

+This is a **web application** built with FastAPI.
+It exposes a REST API that receives natural language weather questions and returns answers based on SQL queries.

 ---